Anne Murray, Countess of Kinghorne

-Anne Lyon (née Murray), Countess of Kinghorne (1579 – 27 February 1618), was a Scottish courtier said to be the mistress of James VI of Scotland.
+Anne Murray, Countess of Kinghorne (1579 – 27 February 1618), was a Scottish courtier said to be the mistress of James VI of Scotland.

 Background

 Anne Murray was a daughter of John Murray, 1st Earl of Tullibardine, Master of the King's Household and Catherine Drummond, daughter of David, 2nd Lord Drummond.

 Her name was sometimes written "Agnes", in correspondence and in anonymous verses in her praise which include anagrams such as the acrostic sonnet "AMAGEMURNSAYAM", and a sonnet with the anagram "AGE MURNES AYE".
+The anagam may perhaps represent her own authorship.

 Her sister Lilias Murray married John Grant of Freuchie in June 1591.
 James VI and John Wemyss of Logie attended the wedding at Tullibardine Castle, and performed in a masque.
 On the same day the Earl of Bothwell escaped from Edinburgh Castle.

 Household of Anne of Denmark

 A Dutch ambassador to Scotland in August 1594, Walraven III van Brederode, who attended the baptism of Prince Henry, mentioned that she or her sister was a lady in waiting to Anne of Denmark.
 One of her brothers was killed at battle of Glenlivet on 3 October 1594.
 Anne of Denmark paid for updates to her wardrobe in October 1594, giving her a new bodice and sleeves of blue satin, and silver "cordons" to embroider an existing gown.
 The materials were delivered to Søren Johnson, the Danish master of the queen's wardrobe.
 The record suggests that Anne Murray was then a member of the queen's household.